-- It shapes the way audiences view their work and how they perceive themselves and others, and how they understand leadership itself
+- Shapes the way audiences view their work and how they perceive themselves and others, and how they understand leadership itself.

-- It commits to taking up leadership at all levels by people from all backgrounds, with varying perspectives and expertise
+- Commits to taking up leadership at all levels by people from all backgrounds, with varying perspectives and expertise.

-- It can combine directive behaviors and collaborative approaches
+- Can combine directive behaviors and collaborative approaches.

-- It aims to transgress boundaries that are often taken for granted
+- Aims to transgress boundaries that are often taken for granted.

 - Ospina, S. & E.G Foldy.
 Enacting Collective Leadership in a Shared-power world.
 In James Perry and Robert K. Christensen (Eds) Handbook of Public Administration, 3d Edition.
 Jossey-Bass, 2015.